UPC Catalogue

 • GD23 — Promote User Awareness and Decision-Making on Permission/Authorisation Requests

-Users often lack awareness when disclosing personal information during permission or authorisation requests.
-This is due to factors like overlooking long permission lists, being unaware of third-party access, the sensitivity of disclosed data, and the risks of accepting requests.
-Offering clear insights into privacy threats from permission requests would enhance user awareness and guide privacy-informed decisions.
+Promote User Awareness and Decision-Making on Permission/Authorisation Requests}: Users often lack awareness when disclosing personal information during permission or authorisation requests.
+This is due to factors such as overlooking lengthy permission lists, being unaware of third-party access, the sensitivity of disclosed data, and the risks of accepting requests.
+Providing clear insights into privacy threats posed by permission requests would enhance user awareness and guide privacy-informed decisions.